-Small and mid-size logistics organizations have built much of their customers based on relationships, networks, and word-of-mouth.
+Small and mid-size logistics organizations have built much of their customers through relationships, networks, and word-of-mouth.
 Although this strategy has proven effective for building lasting relationships, at some point, using this approach alone will end up stalling the company’s growth.

-If the company does not have a dedicated sales team or at least a semi-dedicated person doing sales on a consistent basis, its growth potential will be limited.
+If the company does not have a dedicated sales team or at least a semi-dedicated person who consistently does sales, its growth potential will be limited.

 But if the company has sales activities (either a team or just one person) and the efforts are not gaining traction or paying off, then it's time to look a bit deeper at what is holding back your logistics sales operations.